DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 * Network connectivity to Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
 Otherwise a Bare Metal server or even a Vagrant Box Virtual Machine configured for remote ssh works fine.)

-> Note: If your workstation has Docker, sufficient compute, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote virtual machine and do local development.
+> **NOTE**: If your workstation has Docker, sufficient compute, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote virtual machine and do local development.

 ## Step 2: SSH to Remote VM

-* ssh and passwordless sudo should be configured on the remote machine
+* ssh and passwordless sudo should be configured on the remote machine.
 * You can skip this step if you are doing local development.

-1. Setup SSH
+1. Set up SSH.

     ```shell
     # [admin@Unix_Laptop:~]